Currently in flux.

 Though Apple has no immediate plans to release a television set, recent rumors have suggested the company could introduce a redesigned set-top box in the relatively near future.
 But despite rumors of an April 2014 unveiling and hardware references to the new box discovered within iOS 7, we have yet to see any announcements from Apple.

 The new set-top box is said to include support for iOS games and it may also offer a full App Store.
 Apple is also said to be experimenting with wireless router functionality for the device, as well as testing an interface that would allow the Apple TV to serve as a cable box replacement, overlaying a user's existing cable content with an Apple-designed interface.

-A new TV service may also accompany the new box, as Apple is said to be in continued negotiations with Time Warner and possibly other cable companies to provide TV shows and other media for the set-top box.
+A new TV service could accompany the new box, as Apple is said to be in continued negotiations with Time Warner and possibly other cable companies to provide TV shows and other media for the set-top box.
 Apple has reportedly scaled back on its plans for a television service, however, as it has continued to struggle to reach deals with content providers.